Brian Deer: MMR vaccine controversy

 Deer's investigation led to the longest-ever inquiry by the UK General Medical Council (GMC), lasting 217 days.
 In January 2010, the GMC judged Wakefield to be "dishonest", "unethical" and "callous", and on 24 May 2010, Wakefield was removed ("struck off") from the UK medical register.
 Responding to Deer's findings, The Lancet partially retracted Wakefield's research in February 2004, and fully retracted it in February 2010 following the GMC findings.
 In January 2011, Deer published his findings in the BMJ which in a signed editorial stated of the journalist, "It has taken the diligent scepticism of one man, standing outside medicine and science, to show that the paper was in fact an elaborate fraud."

 On 18 November 2004, UK Channel 4's Dispatches series broadcast Deer's television documentary: "MMR: What they didn't tell you".
 Television critic Nancy Banks-Smith wrote in The Guardian: "After a year of rebuffs, Deer ran Dr Wakefield to ground at an Indianapolis conference on autism.
 The camera took a bit of a buffet and Dr Wakefield left with Deer following, shouting: 'We have very important questions to ask you about your research and your commercial ambitions, sir!
 Will you stand your ground and answer?'
 If this was hounding, and it was, Dr Wakefield had only himself to blame for running away".
 In response to the documentary, Wakefield initiated a libel suit against Deer.
 The case was later dropped and Wakefield became liable for the costs incurred by Deer and the other defendants.

-In January 2012, Wakefield sued Deer and the British Medical Journal, this time in Texas, but the case was thrown out in both district and appeals courts, with Wakefield again ordered to pay costs.
+In January 2012, Wakefield sued Deer and the BMJ, this time in Texas, but the case was thrown out in both district and appeals courts, with Wakefield again ordered to pay costs.

 In October 2014, in an article published in The Sunday Times, Deer reported on a ruling from the Court of Protection, then recently made public but with the identities of the parties redacted.
 In the ruling, Justice Baker wrote, "The critical facts established in this case can be summarised as follows.
 M has autistic disorder.
 There is no evidence that his autism was caused by the MMR vaccination.
 His parents' account of an adverse reaction to that vaccination is fabricated."

 In July 2015, Deer gave a lecture at The Amazing Meeting titled "Vaccines: The Vanishing Victims".